andrew/ultimate-awesome/README.md

 - [awesome-image-alignment-and-stitching](https://github.com/tzxiang/awesome-image-alignment-and-stitching) - A curated list of awesome resources for image alignment and stitching .
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [awesome-memory-forensics](https://github.com/digitalisx/awesome-memory-forensics) - A curated list of awesome Memory Forensics for DFIR.
-- [Awesome-Spiking-Neural-Networks](https://github.com/zhouchenlin2096/Awesome-Spiking-Neural-Networks) - A paper list of spiking neural networks, including papers, codes, and related websites.  本仓库收集脉冲神经网络相关的顶会顶刊论文和代码，正在持续更新中。.
+- [awesome-pentest-cheat-sheets](https://github.com/ByteSnipers/awesome-pentest-cheat-sheets) - Collection of cheat sheets useful for pentesting.
 - [typescript-tips](https://github.com/jellydn/typescript-tips) - A curated list of awesome 🔥 TypeScript Tips 🔥.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
-- [awesome-pentest-cheat-sheets](https://github.com/ByteSnipers/awesome-pentest-cheat-sheets) - Collection of cheat sheets useful for pentesting.
 - [awesome-paas](https://github.com/debarshibasak/awesome-paas) - A curated list of PaaS, developer platforms, Self hosted PaaS, Cloud IDEs and ADNs.
 - [awesome-optimization](https://github.com/ebrahimpichka/awesome-optimization) - A curated list of mathematical optimization courses, lectures, books, notes, libraries, frameworks and software.
 - [machine-learning-resources](https://github.com/datascienceid/machine-learning-resources) - A curated list of awesome machine learning frameworks, libraries, courses, books and many more.